Touted Red Sox prospect Flores dies at 17

 "He is a catcher with a great projection, he has a great ability with his glove," Padron told Hardball Scoop.
 "In the offense, he shows a lot of power in the right side and a lot of ability in the left side.
 He will improve, he always does, in every aspect of the game.
 But we are happy of his behavior in and off the field."

-Flores signed for $3.1 million according to Baseball America, which made him the third-highest paid Venezuela prospect ever, according to MLB.com
+Flores signed for $3.1 million, according to Baseball America, which made him the third-highest-paid Venezuela prospect ever, according to MLB.com.

 "Every member of our organization who got to know Daniel absolutely loved him.
 He was energetic, hard-working, and genuinely selfless, always with a smile on his face," said Eddie Romero, Boston's senior vice president/assistant GM.
 "He cared for his teammates and was a natural leader.